-Subject Hours Scope Supervisor's Duties and Responsibilities 2 Instructor(s) will discuss the basic duties and responsibilities of a security guard supervisor.
+Subject Hours Scope Supervisor's Duties and Responsibilities 2 Discuss the basic duties and responsibilities of a security guard supervisor.
 Discussions will include instructions that all duty posts are to be manned at all times as required by the Contract; that all required forms are to be completed in an accurate, legible and timely manner; and that all subordinate employees have all required equipment and maintain proper inventory records of service weapons and all other required equipment.
-FPS Contract Requirements 1 Instructor(s) will review basic FPS Contract requirements and standards of performance for Contractors, Contract employees, and the relationship of employees with key members of Government agencies and FPS officials involved in the administration and operation of FPS Contracts.
+FPS Contract Requirements 1 Review basic FPS Contract requirements and standards of performance for Contractors, Contract employees, and the relationship of employees with key members of Government agencies and FPS officials involved in the administration and operation of FPS Contracts.
 An actual contract will be discussed so that students will be familiar with all aspects of such contracts to ensure proper performance by all employees and supervisors.
-Methods and Theories of Supervision 1 Instructor(s) will discuss various supervision management theories and the basic principles involved so that the student understands the various methods of supervision that are available to accomplish the goals of a first-line supervisor.
-How to be an Effective Leader 1 Instructor(s) will discuss the importance of a supervisor being a good leader.
-Discussion will focus on the necessity of giving constant
+Methods and Theories of Supervision 1 Discuss various supervision management theories and the basic principles involved so that the student understands the various methods of supervision that are available to accomplish the goals of a first-line supervisor.
+How to be an Effective Leader 1 Discuss the importance of a supervisor being a good leader.
+Discussion will focus on the necessity of giving constant attention to countless details of personal behavior and

-Subject Hours Scope attention to countless details of personal behavior and personal relations with subordinates.
-Purpose of Discipline 1 Instructor(s) will discuss the purpose of discipline and the use of praise and criticism to encourage and motivate employees.
+Subject Hours Scope personal relations with subordinates.
+Purpose of Discipline 1 Discuss the purpose of discipline and the use of praise and criticism to encourage and motivate employees.
 Discussion will focus on the use of criticism with the intention of improving job performance.
-Effective Written and Oral Communication 1 Instructor(s) will discuss the problems oral communication encountered in both written and oral communication between supervisors and subordinates and methods to improve both.
+Effective Written and Oral Communication 1 Discuss the problems oral communication encountered in both written and oral communication between supervisors and subordinates and methods to improve both.
 Lecture will include discussion of quantitative directives and the concept of asking while telling.
 Also included will be information on formal and informal communications and how the effective supervisor can use both to accomplish his/her mission as a first-line supervisor.
-Motivating Employees and Problem Solving Methods 1 Instructor(s) will discuss methods used to motivate employees and to improve the performance of those employees who are not performing at acceptable standards.
+Motivating Employees and Problem Solving Methods 1 Discuss methods used to motivate employees and to improve the performance of those employees who are not performing at acceptable standards.
 Emphasis will be on early identification of problem employees and methods that may be used to bring poor performance up to acceptable standards.
 Discussion will include problems related to alcoholism, illegal drug usage, and other related topics.
-Scheduling Employees 1 Instructor(s) will discuss scheduling problems and methods to use available personnel effectively to ensure coverage of all posts in a cost-effective manner without using overtime.
+Scheduling Employees 1 Discuss scheduling problems and methods to use available personnel effectively to ensure coverage of all posts in a costeffective manner without using overtime.
 Included will be several practical "hands on" scheduling exercises.

-EXHIBIT 4C TRAINING SUBJECTS PRESENTED BY THE GOVERNMENT
+TRAINING SUBJECTS PRESENTED BY THE GOVERNMENT

-The contractor must coordinate with the COTR to present 16 hours of Government provided basic training to all students who have not had basic training.
+The Contractor must coordinate with the COTR to present 16 hours of Government provided training to all students.
 The hours listed in the "Hours" column are the recommended times needed for effective coverage of the material, to include questions and answers, interactive tasks, and reviews/quizzes of the material.
 There may be some fluctuation in the actual time covered for each subject, but under no circumstances shall the Instructor provide less than 16 hours of training.
 The Instructor will notify the Contractor of instances where students are not adequately mastering the subject matter or are presenting a disruption to the class by repeated lateness, absences, or disrespectful behavior, such as sleeping or talking while instruction is being given.
 Such behavior indicates that the student may not be suitable for holding a position as a security guard at a Federal facility and may be excluded from the required training.